Every nation, tribe and tongue: Jesus’ beautiful multiracial brideWritten by Subby Szterszky

-However, like the Jewish leaders in Jesus’ day, professing Christians past and present have found ways to twist Scripture to justify their bigotry in its various forms – racism, misogyny, colonialism, slavery, segregation, and the list goes on.
+However, like the Jewish leaders in Jesus’ day, professing Christians past and present have found ways to twist Scripture to justify their bigotry in its various forms – racism, misogyny, slavery, and the list goes on.

 This is not surprising.
-As fallen humans, we have an impulse to hate, marginalize and take advantage of our fellow image-bearers who are different from us.
+As fallen humans, we have an impulse to marginalize and take advantage of our fellow image-bearers who are different from us.
 That’s why God speaks against these sins so often in his Word.
 They can be subtle.
 We may not actively oppress anyone, but we remain aloof to their suffering.
 We keep them at arm’s length, view them as impersonal stereotypes rather than individuals.

 It’s why many African American parents have a talk with their small children about how to behave and what to say when they’re stopped by police for no reason, so that they don’t wind up arrested or shot.

-As followers of Jesus, how are we to respond when we see stark evidence of horrific racial injustice on our screens and smartphones?
+As followers of Jesus, how are we to respond when we see stark evidence of racial injustice on our screens and smartphones?
 First off, we mustn’t be dismissive or defensive.
 We can’t plead ignorance or claim that it’s not our fault, and therefore not our problem.

 Our first duty as believers is to open our heart, to weep with those who weep, to hear their stories and believe them.
 Like our Lord, we are to mourn suffering and be angry at injustice.
-We should examine ourselves, educate ourselves, repent where needed, if for nothing other than our indifference.
+We should examine ourselves, educate ourselves and repent where needed, if for nothing other than our indifference.